Til7701/springdoc-openapi-starter-webmvc-ui-error-demo/README.md

 This is a quick demonstration of an error occurring when opening the swagger ui with swagger-core to 2.2.30.

-This error is caused by defining a default value for an enum.
+This error is caused by defining a default value for anything.

 ## Discovery